Written by: Andrew Splatt – Director & Executive Practice Leader

 3. Check to see if any witnesses can substantiate your circumstances.

-4. Take photos and videos of the accident location and document the events proceeding and following your incident.
+4. Take photos and videos of the accident scene and document the events leading up to and following your incident.

 5. Seek medical treatment immediately and have a medical examination.
 Keep a copy of your medical report, hospital report, X-rays, ultrasounds and any other police or incident reports.